CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/04 - Data Serving.md

    ![alt text](../media/img-12.png)

-10. Look at the suggestions Copilot provided.
+9. Look at the suggestions Copilot provided.
 Copilot creates the desired Power BI report and even goes a step further to give powerful insights.
 To improve the website bounce rate, Contoso needs to transform their mobile website experience for millennials.
 This helps them reduce their millennial related customer churn too!
 Now, what if Contoso’s leadership team needed a quick summary of this entire report? **Smart Narrative** to the rescue!

     ![alt text](../media/img-15.png)

-11. Expand the **Visualizations** pane and select the **Narratives** visual.
+10. Expand the **Visualizations** pane and select the **Narrative** visual.

     ![alt text](../media/f30.png)

-12. Click on **Copilot (preview)** within the visual.
+11. Click on **Copilot (preview)** within the visual.

     ![alt text](../media/img-13.png)

-11. Select **Give an executive summary**.
+12. Select **Give an executive summary**.

-12. Click on **Update** and observe the generated summary.
+13. Click on **Update** and observe the generated summary.
 See how easy it was to get an executive summary with absolutely no IT resource dependency!

-    >**Note:** If you don't see the 'Give an executive summary' option, click on the **Copilot narrative** chat box field, enter the prompt below, and click on **Update**:
+    >**Note:** If you don't see the 'Give an executive summary' option, click on the **Copilot narrative** chat box field, enter the following prompt, and click on **Update**:
     ``Summarize the data, provide an executive summary, indicating important takeaways.``

     ![alt text](../media/img-16.png)

-13. Expand the narrative from the corner to get a better readable view of the result.
+14. Expand the narrative from the corner to get a better readable view of the result.

     ![alt text](../media/img-17.png)

-14. Click on the **Close** button in the pop-up window.
+15. Click on the **Close** button in the pop-up window.

     ![alt text](../media/img-18.png)